Maring Higa AMFT

 Someone in Your Corner

-Start with a free 15-minute consultation.
+Start with a free 15-minute call.
 Tell me what's been happening.
-Let's see if we're a good fit — no pressure, no commitment, just a conversation.
+We'll figure out together if working together makes sense - no pressure, no commitment, just a real conversation.

 Book My Free Consultation